andranikasd/proxmox-k8s-terraform/README.md

 For issues and questions:
 - Create an issue in the repository
 - Check the troubleshooting section
-- Review the Chef cookbook documentation
+- Review the Flux documentation